Dante’s Inferno (XBOX 360) Review

 Dante’s Inferno (XBOX 360)

-It helps that Dante’s Inferno has the credentials to stand apart as its own game.
-First impressions naturally recall its predecessor, but after a few hours, it stops feeling like God of War and starts feeling like Dante’s Inferno.
-Once you get beyond the surface presentation, there’s a unique game with surprising depth and some truly excellent design decision
+It helps that Dante’s Inferno has the credentials to stand on its own.
+While first impressions evoke God of War, after a few hours it starts to feel like something unique.
+Beneath the surface lies a game with surprising depth and some excellent design decisions.

-Gamers, meanwhile, will be ecstatic.
-Dante’s Inferno is the first blockbuster game to successfully communicate real moral tension.
-As Dante progresses through the nine circles of Hell, he is repeatedly forced to confront his own sins and immorality.
-The cut scenes and voice acting do a good job of creating a genuine sense of inner turmoil, as he wonders whether or not he belongs amongst the souls he judge
+Gamers won’t mind the liberties.
+Dante’s Inferno is the first major release in years to deliver a sense of real moral tension.
+As Dante progresses through the nine circles of Hell, he is repeatedly forced to confront his own sins.
+The cut scenes and voice acting contribute to this sense of psychological weight, as Dante wrestles with whether he belongs among the damned he judges.

 Game-Reviews-Dantes-Inferno-Xbox-360-Review-6234847